Whether you're just getting started in business or have a successful business up and running, sales are your company's lifeblood.

-In today's digital world, creating a website that convert's visitors into leads is only the first step.
-The inbound marketing/sales process is exactly that... a process, one which involves moving a lead from first contact, through to the close in a series of steps.
+In today's digital world, creating a website that converts visitors into leads is only the first step.
+The inbound marketing/sales process is exactly that... a process, one which involves moving a lead from first contact, to close in a series of steps.

 Lead nurturing requires management.
 Using various methods to continue to build trust, keep your business top of mind, provide prospects with specific valuable information, and finally offering solutions, takes time, tools, and proper management for success.

 Here are some tips and tools for properly managing your sales/lead funnel in order to maximize conversions and gently guide your best prospects from first contact to the close!

 Your sales funnel is a “visual” representation of how you generate leads and nurture prospects through the sales process.

 If you imagine the nurturing process as a funnel, the widest part is at the top.
 This is basically the earliest and broadest approach you take for generating leads.